enBloc-org/kindly/README.md

 - ### Who is it for?

-   Kindly is for anyone who wants to share, sell or donate items to the Ukrainian refugee community.
-Equally, it is for members of the Ukrainian refugee community who want to borrow, buy or recieve items.
+   Kindly is for anyone who wants to share items with the Ukrainian refugee community.
+Equally, it is for members of the Ukrainian refugee community who want to borrow or receive items

 - ### Who are we?

-   **Trafalgar Girls** is a volunteer project providing informational, practical and emotional support to Ukrainian Refugees living in Great Britain and beyond.
+   **Trafalgar Girls** is a volunteer project providing informational, practical and emotional support to Ukrainian Refugees living in Great Britain and beyond

    **enBloc** is a web agency born from the ever growing Founders and Coders alumni community and a creator of open source tools.
-Our ethos is simple: inspire, collaborate, and grow together.
+Our ethos is simple: inspire, collaborate, and grow together

 - ### How to start using it?

    Kindly is currently in beta stage, meaning that it is being tested by a small community of volunteer testers.
-If you want to be a part of the testing community, contact **XYZ**
+If you want to get involved at this stage, check out the documentation linked under [Contributing](#Contributing)

 <br>
 <br>